-At St Kieran’s there are a number of extra curricula activities available to students from years K-6.
+At St Kieran’s there are a number of extra curricular activities available to students from years K-6.
 These activities are designed to challenge and stimulate all learners so that they may succeed and showcase their talents to the best of their ability.

-Children are able to join the junior band from Year 3 and need no previous experience.
+Children are able to join the band from Year 3 and need no previous experience.
 Band involvement can benefit children in many different ways.

 Apart from developing musical ability and performance techniques, children gain valuable social skills by becoming an integral member of an ensemble.

 St Kieran’s has a junior and a senior band run by Evergreen Music.
 The bands rehearse on a Tuesday morning before school.
 It is an expectation that all band members receive private tuition for their instrument.